HŠK Zrinjski Mostar: Velež

 Both fanbases still represent a division along ethnic lines, as the Ultras are almost exclusively Croats and the Red Army is mostly Bosniaks.
 The ethnic connection between the two fan bases leads to vigorous clashes at the Mostar derby.
 Furthermore, some extreme groups of the Red Army are left-wing-inspired, while extreme Ultras are right-wing-inspired, which further exacerbates their rivalry.

 Others

 Other notable rivals of Zrinjski are Sarajevo clubs Sarajevo and Željezničar.
 These clubs with a famous history, along with Zrinjski, are favourites for the top of the table almost every season.
-One of the other reasons for this rivalry is that Mostar is the centre of Herzegovina, while Sarajevo is the centre of Bosnia and the capital of the entire country.
+Another reason for this rivalry is that Mostar is the centre of Herzegovina, while Sarajevo is the centre of Bosnia and the capital of the entire country.
 There is also a rivalry with Široki Brijeg, the other top team from Herzegovina.
 This rivalry started during the Herzeg-Bosnia League (1994–2000) and continued in the Premier League.
 The matches between Široki Brijeg and Zrinjski are often referred to as the "Herzegovina derby."